AshridgeTechnologies/elemento/stories/Backlog.md

   - `const Booking = Elemento.useObjectState(pathWith('Booking'), new Calculation.State({value: MainServerApp.GetOwnBooking(BookingId)}))
     const StartDate = Elemento.useObjectState(pathWith('StartDate'), new DateInput.State({value: Booking.StartDate}))`
 - ListElement errors if items is null (as it is with a pending result)
-- Preview cannot reload named pages - service worker gives 404
-- Does not show preview on new project - sw gives 404 - until reload frame
 - Memory leak in Studio - probably the number of versions of code (try changing export to return a pseudo module and using Function)
-- Previews are mixed up if open two projects in different tabs
 - Fails to check out private project from GitHub - unauthorized
 - Errors in server app calls (and elsewhere?) not caught and show React error message instead of app
 - Update or download from GitHub is very slow on -Beetle1- (maybe open in two places - or old runtime files)